 IU's world-class supercomputers and data storage systems, fundamental components of the advanced scholarly and artistic cyberinfrastructure managed by the Research Technologies division of UITS, enable computing research experimentation and implementation at IU, and amplify the talents of local and national researchers.
 These systems are configured to support research computing only, and do not accept inbound mail from the network.
 Newsreaders, information clients (e.g., Lynx), and IRC clients are not supported.

-Eligible students, faculty, and staff can use the IU Account Management Service (AMS) to request accounts on the research systems:
+Eligible students, faculty, staff, and sponsored affiliates can use the AMS to request accounts on the research systems:

 Eligibility requirements are as follows:

-- All IU students, faculty, and staff can use the AMS to request
+- All IU students, faculty, staff, and and sponsored affiliated researchers can use the AMS to request

 accounts on the following research systems: